flyteorg/flyte/rsts/howto/flytecli.rst

 .. note::

     We are working hard on replacing flyte-cli, with a more robust, better designed and cross platform CLI.
-Refer to :std:doc:`flytectl`.
+    TODO: Refer to ``:std:doc:`flytectl`.`` (link to this when available)

 ***************************************************
 A command-line interface for interacting with Flyte